-Babies cry, and some babies cry a lot.
+All babies cry – and some babies cry a lot.
 Sometimes you’ll understand what your baby is trying to tell you but often it can take a bit of deciphering.

 Most commonly, it’s because they are hungry or wet, so feeding and changing are two of the most obvious ways to settle a crying baby.
 But what if you’ve done this and bub is still crying?
 Here are all the common reasons babies cry (and what you can do to stop it!)

 Make sure you talk to your health care provider about any ongoing concerns you have about your baby’s crying or discomfort.